philou/auchandirect-scrAPI/README.md

 A ruby gem providing, through scrapping, an API to the french www.auchandirect.fr online grocery

 ![A screenshot of auchandirect](https://raw.githubusercontent.com/philou/auchandirect-scrAPI/master/screenshot.jpg)

-## Maintainer needed

-I'm looking for a benevolent maintainer for this library.
-I don't have the time anymore to evolve it.
-Until someone picks it up, I'll just **try** to keep it working against auchandirect.com evolutions.

 ## Installation